 About

-biopic background + influences:
+background + influences:

 All of the above training and experience influences my voice and perspective as a writer.
 My work as an educator and artist has led me to teach, train, and study worldwide, and I am profoundly marked by and grateful to the communities I’ve spent time with in Kenya, Benin, Togo, Ghana, Peru, and Greece.
 The role of communal relationships, navigating the unknown, seeing and holding multiple truths and adapting to different ways of being all come through in themes I explore in writing.
 (Some of my much earlier writing explores these things directly in relation to travel and being an outsider – if you’d like to read this older work, you can do so here and here)

 These days, I focus heavily on themes of truth, transformation, and complexity with the body as a lens of understanding.
 The body is a language to me, and a colourful one (literally – kinetic-colour synesthesia allows me to see coloured patterns in movement!), and like all languages I speak, it influences how I make sense of things and express my thoughts.
 I’m especially intrigued currently by the maturing relationship to my body’s voice and how it’s shifted my understanding of my past, my years in healing/wellness spaces, and my inner landscape.
-Though I sometimes write about trauma and mental health, please note that I’m not a licensed therapist or mental health professional.
+Though I sometimes write about trauma and mental health, I’m not a licensed therapist or mental health professional.
 These writings are personal, not professional, in nature.